 This is an interesting one and something you might not think of as a means to sharpen an image.
 Not only does this slider resolve a flat, low contrast image, but it also applies a great deal of contrast to your scene.
 This results in the illusion of additional sharpening.
 Keep a careful watch on your global saturation as this can quickly get out of hand.

 One of my favorite aspects of Lightroom is the ability to selectively enhance specific areas of an image as opposed to applying a global affect.
 You can add sharpening to select regions of your image by using application methods such as the Radial Filter, Gradient Filter, and even the Adjustment Brush.
 This enables you to be highly selective with the areas of detail and textures you choose to enhance.
 When you look at a photograph, the most detailed areas of the image naturally draws the eye first.
 Only applying sharpening to certain regions is a great way to direct the viewers attention to specific portions of your scene.

 There are multiple other ways to enhance detail and textures in Lightroom while also improving contrast in your nature photos, but these are a few of my favorite methods.

-It is rather easy to get carried away by sharpening in Lightroom and create an image that looks rather unnatural or is full of halos.
+It is rather easy to get carried away with sharpening in Lightroom and create an image which looks rather unnatural or is full of halos.
 It is also important to understand how and where to apply sharpening to your nature photography.
 Properly sharpening your nature photos may seem like a highly technical and overwhelming process, but once you begin sharpening each size of detail independently, I’m sure you’ll quickly become impressed with the results.

 Feel free to share your own sharpening techniques in Lightroom in the comments below: